Find Trade Colleges

 $12,676 Average Tuition & Fees

-Out-of-state tuition fees for undergraduate students at Ottawa University - Online are $12,676 per year.
+The average tuition and fees for an out-of-state undergraduate students at Ottawa University - Online are $12,676 a year.
 On average, bachelor’s degree students take out $22,495 in loans while pursuing their degree.

-Ottawa University - Online not only placed well in our value ranking, but it is also #5 on our Best Bachelor’s Degree Trade Schools list.
+Ottawa University - Online also took the #5 spot in our Best Bachelor’s Degree Trade Schools rankings.

 Read More…